joryirving/containers/apps/tf-runner-bitwarden/README.md

-# TF-Controller runner with the Bitwarden CLI
+# TF-Controller runner with the Bitwarden Secret Manager CLI